NordicSemiconductor/pc-nrfconnect-launcher/doc/docs/os_support.md

 # Supported operating systems

-nRF Connect for Desktop and all of its applications that are actively supported have Tier 1 support for the following platforms:
+The following table lists operating systems supported by nRF Connect for Desktop and all of its applications:

 | Operating System          | x86            | x64           | ARM64         |
 |---------------------------|----------------|---------------|---------------|